 Clary sage oil (S. sclarea)

 This form of sage is a traditional remedy to revive tired or strained eyes.
 Germans call it “muscatel sage” because they include the seeds in muscatel wine.
-Recently, it has been studied as a mood-booster for women in their fifties.
-Researchers found that inhaling the oil decreased the levels of cortisol, a sign of stress, in a small group of women, and increased levels of a serotonin dramatically, both in women who scored as depressed in a self-rated questionnaire, and those with normal mood.
+It has been studied as a mood-booster for women in their 50s.
+Researchers found that inhaling the oil decreased the levels of cortisol, a sign of stress, in a small group of women, and increased levels of a serotonin dramatically, both in women who scored as depressed in a self-rated questionnaire and those with normal moods.

 Janet O’Dell, RN